-- ANSI A1192 (NFPA No. 1192)-Recreational Vehicles - NFPA No. 70, Article 551-Recreational Vehicles and RV Parks - CSA Electrical Bulletin 946-Requirements for Internal Combustion Engine-Driven Electric Generators for Use in Recreational Vehicles
+- NFPA No. 1192-Recreational Vehicles - NFPA No. 70, Article 551-Recreational Vehicles and RV Parks - CSA Electrical Bulletin 946-Requirements for Internal Combustion Engine-Driven Electric Generators for Use in Recreational Vehicles

-Federal, State and local codes, such as the California Administrative Code-Title 25 (RV installation), might also be applicable.
-Installation codes and recommendations can change from time-to-time and are different in different countries, states and municipalities.
-It is recommended that the standards in Table 1 be obtained for reference.
+Federal, State and local codes, such as the California Administrative Code-Title 25 (RV installation), could also apply.
+Installation codes and recommendations can change from time to time and are different in different countries, states and municipalities.
+It is recommended that the standards in Table 1-1 be obtained for reference.